tytydraco/yessleep/out/The_House_That_Came_to_Birch_Street.md

 We started with a dry run just to case the joint, as us cat burglars liked to say.
 We waited for it to be late enough to not have to worry about passing cars or prying eyes.
 As far as we were concerned, Jake and Kat didn’t need to join us for the rehearsal.
 They could be brought up to speed later.

-As Mason & I got closer to the house, the mismatched front windows beaded down on us like sad, disdainful eyeballs.
+As Mason and I got closer to the house, the mismatched front windows beaded down on us like sad, disdainful eyeballs.
 Rounded wooden steps spilled down from the porch.
 Instead of straight up and down, the steps spun out at an angle, leaving a dark abscess underneath the porch.

 Mason must’ve gotten the same uneasy vibes as me.
 He pressed my hand and said, “I might actually be glad when they move in.
 Get some light out here.”